 The findings of this research – which contradict the results of previous studies – conclude that although cannabis use is associated with subtle changes in certain aspects of a person’s motor skills, they are so minimal that they are almost imperceptible at the clinical level.

 In the words of Verity Pearson-Dennett, one of the study’s authors, “the changes in walking were small enough that a neurologist specializing in movement disorders was not able to detect changes in all of the cannabis users”.

-Due to the small size of the study we are presently dealing with as well as the one mentioned before, we cannot forget that there is a high margin of error with regard to the conclusions reached.
-The researchers themselves acknowledge the need for more studies and tests with a larger number of participants using different methods, to be able to determine without any doubt which processes and to what extent cannabis affects body movement.
-It is clear that there are still a few issues to be addressed.
+Due to the small size of the study we are presently dealing with, as well as the ones mentioned before, we cannot forget that there is a high margin of error regarding the conclusions reached.
+The researchers themselves acknowledge the need for more (and larger) studies to determine which processes and to what extent cannabis affects body movement.
+It’s clear that there are still a few issues to be addressed.

 “Further research is required to investigate if the subtle gait changes observed in this population become more apparent with aging and increased cannabis use”, the study states.

-Let’s not forget that science is not perfect and not always right at first.
-For this reason, the limitations of a study help the experts know what to do more in further research.
+Let’s not forget that science is not perfect either, and not always right at first.
+For this reason, the limitations of a study help experts know what to do more of in further research.